Unleash/unleash/docs/user_guide/native-apps.md

 > **Enterprise feature**
 >
-> Working with native apps, require the unleash proxy.
+> Working with native apps, require the Unleash proxy.
 The Unleash Proxy is only available with the Unleash-hosted offering and is not part of Unleash Open-Source.

 For a highlevel introduction to the Unleash-proxy, please read this short article [The Unleash-Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy)